 Once you think you’ve found your story, follow these tips to make sure you tell it effectively.

-1) Have your audience in mind: Effective data storytelling doesn’t mean you tell whatever story you want.
-It means you find a story that is interesting for you audience.
+1) Know who you’re writing for.
+Effective data storytelling doesn’t mean you tell whatever story you want.
+It means you find a story that is interesting for the people who are going to read it.
 Consider:

 - Is this relevant?